-Why Abrasive Structure Determines Consistency?
+Abrasive Structure

 Stable structure is what makes sanding discs reliable — batch after batch.

-Most sanding discs look similar.
-But performance variation, complaints, and unstable lifetime usually come from what you don't see: the backing, bonding system, and abrasive structure underneath.
+Performance variation and unstable lifetime usually come from what you don't see: the backing, bonding system, and abrasive structure underneath.
+We focus on controlling these core layers — the foundation of long-term consistency for private labels, OEM programs, and jumbo roll conversion.

 Less Batch Variation